AnthonyCalandra/gba-pong/README.md

-# cc3k-gba
+# gba-pong

-CS246 simplified rogue-like game ported to the GameBoy Advance.
+Simple pong game on the GameBoy Advance